edzillion/godot-stat-math/godot_stat_math_testing_standards.md

 - `StatMath.CDF_PPF_CONSISTENCY_TOLERANCE` - Round-trip consistency tests

 ### Tolerance Selection Guidelines
-- Use the most restrictive tolerance that tests can reliably pass
+- Use the decision tree above to eliminate guesswork
 - Consider numerical method precision when selecting tolerances
 - Document why specific tolerances are chosen for edge cases
+- When in doubt, start with the most restrictive tolerance and adjust upward if tests fail

 ## File Organization Standards